stake-dao/votemarket-proof-toolkit/docs/README.md

 ### Claims
 - Submit multiple claims in a single transaction
 - Combine proof submissions with claims

+#### Update Epochs
+- Update multiple epochs in a single transaction
+- Combine proof submissions with epoch updates

 > [!TIP]
 > An usage of the bundler is present in the `claim_rewards.py` script in the `examples/` directory.